How to use the Array Variable in Bash?

 where:

-• subscript is the index (default 0).
+• subscript is the index (default 0, may be negative).
 Referencing an array variable without a subscript is equivalent to referencing element zero.

 • The braces are required to avoid conflicts with pathname expansion.